ccri/geomesa/docs/developer/installation.rst

 download the SLF4J TAR-ball `found here <http://www.slf4j.org/download.html>`__.
-Extract slf4j-log4j12-1.7.7.jar and place it in the geomesa-{{
+Extract slf4j-log4j12-1.7.7.jar and place it in the geomesa-|version|/lib directory.
-site.stableVersion }}/lib directory.

 If this conflicts with another SLF4J implementation, it may need to be removed from the lib directory.

-DEPLOY GEOMESA TO ACCUMULO
+Deploy Geomesa to Accumulo
 --------------------------

 The $GEOMESA\_HOME/dist directory contains the distributed runtime jar